Dupilumab for Eczema

 Yes, you will need to stop certain medications before joining the trial.
 Systemic treatments for eczema and some topical treatments must be stopped 4 weeks and 1 week before the trial starts, respectively.
 However, face and neck can be treated with topical steroids during the washout period if approved by the Investigator.

-How is the drug Dupilumab unique for treating eczema?
+What is the effectiveness track record for Dupilumab in treating eczema?

 Clinical Sciences & Operations